Welcome to today's edition of the Rush 24-7 podcast.

 And what followed was a domestic terrorist bombing in Oklahoma City.

-This is what he has written in the New York Times today, a column.
+This is what he has written in the New York Times today: a column.

-Fifteen years ago, the line was crossed in Oklahoma City.
+15 years ago, the line was crossed in Oklahoma City.

-In the current climate with so many threats against the president, members of Congress, other public servants, we owe it to the victims of Oklahoma City and those who survived responded so bravely not to cross that line again.
+In the current climate, with so many threats against the president, members of Congress, other public servants, we owe it to the victims of Oklahoma City and those who survived responded so bravely not to cross that line again.

-Do you hear what I'm saying, Limbo?
+Do you hear what I'm saying, Limbaugh?

-Just put some ice on that lip.
+It just put some ice on that lip.

 President Barack Obama to Jane Sturm, August 9th, 2009.